Hawthorn Hive Seaham

 You’ll now want to take the path under the viaduct which will lead you directly to the beach at Hawthorn Hive

-Once on Hawthorn Hive beach, it’s a good chance to potter about and explore this nice little cove.
+Hawthorn Hive makes for a nice quite secluded bay to have a mooch about.
 When ready to move on – head for the path steps in the centre of the cove where you’ll quickly gain height to the top.

 Looking back into Hawthorn Hive beach.
 Once back on the cliff tops just follow the cliff edge all the way back to Nose’s point.